mrprimezero/mrprimezero.github.io/_posts/2025-08-17-homelab_kalilinux.md

 ![Internal network](/assets/img/posts/homelab/kali_install/internalnetwork.png)
 _Internal network_

-Now give your network a name of your choice so we can use this to connect our other machines and click OK
+Now give your network a name of your choice or if you already have one chose that.

+**IMPORTANT NOTE:** Once you isolate your machine virtualbox by default does not provide it with an IP address since it is a completely isolated network there is no DHCP server for your machine to recieve an IP address.
+So you will have to assign an IP manually in the OS, or you could create your own DHCP server in this network like I did [here](https://mrprimezero.github.io/posts/homelab_dhcp/).

 ![Internal-network](/assets/img/posts/homelab/kali_install/socnet.png)
 _Internal Network_